Employment and Accommodation Under the Americans with Disabilities Act

 The employee/applicant can always file a formal affirmative action complaint with ECO or file an external complaint with the Equal Employment Opportunity Commission, the Office of Civil Rights, or the Illinois Human Rights Commission.
 For more information on how to file a complaint with these agencies, consult the Non-Discrimination/Harassment Policies and Complaint Procedures for Employees and Students or contact the Office of Ethics and Compliance for a copy of the policy.

 Questions regarding this policy or complaints can be forwarded to:

 Northern Illinois University

 DeKalb, IL 60115

 Procedure for Applicants Who Need to Request Reasonable Accommodation

 NIU remains committed to ensuring that its recruitment and application procedures include full opportunities for applicants with disabilities.
 Employment opportunities will not be denied to anyone because of the need to make accommodations for a person's disability during either the application or interview process.

-- information about an applicant's disability is confidential and will not be shared with search committee members or decision-makers in the hiring process; and
+- Information about an applicant's disability is confidential and will not be shared with search committee members or decision-makers in the hiring process

-- newly hired employees may request accommodations following the same procedures as employees, provided above.
+- Newly hired employees may request accommodations following the same procedures as employees

 Disability and Medical Exams